She was awarded the National Prize of Literature

 In 2011 she wrote and directed in Thessaloniki, Greece

 the plays The flesh has its own spirit, about lust presented in an old Greek tanner,

 Words like Oedipus I, The cost of life and II Death came as half a human,

 about male power and the desperate need for intimacy.

-In 2005 she began her studies as a scholar student at the National Theatre of Northern Greece
+In 2005 she began her studies with a scholarship

 It’s not about the story, it’s about speeding the thought.

-working with terms of minimalism and precision,
+working with terms of minimalism, precision, grief and tenderness,